digitranslab/fwego/docs/development/directory-structure.md

 This whole directory is also added to the backend container.

-* `requirements/base.txt`: file containing the Python packages that are needed to run Baserow.
+* `requirements/base.txt`: file containing the Python packages that are needed to run Fwego.
-* `requirements/dev.txt`: file containing the Python packages that are needed for Baserow development.
+* `requirements/dev.txt`: file containing the Python packages that are needed for Fwego development.
 * `.flake8`: contains the flake8 linter configuration.
-* `baserow`: is actually a python file, that just calls the management.py file in the source directory.
+* `fwego`: is actually a python file, that just calls the management.py file in the source directory.
 This file is registered as a command via the `setup.py`.
-When someone adds Baserow as a dependency they can use the command `baserow migrate` which is the same as `python src/baserow/manage.py migrate`.
+When someone adds Fwego as a dependency they can use the command `fwego migrate` which is the same as `python src/fwego/manage.py migrate`.
 * `Dockerfile`: Builds an image containing just the backend service, build with `--target dev` to instead get a dev ready image.
 * `Makefile`: contains a few commands to install the dependencies, run the linter and run the tests.
 * `pytest.ini`: pytest configuration when running the tests.
-* `setup.py`: setuptools file to install Baserow as a dependency.
+* `setup.py`: setuptools file to install Fwego as a dependency.

 ### src

-The src directory contains the full source code of the Baserow backend module.
+The src directory contains the full source code of the Fwego backend module.

-* `api`: is a Django app that exposes Baserow via a REST API.
+* `api`: is a Django app that exposes Fwego via a REST API.
 Even though it is an optional app it is installed by default.
 It's highly recommended to use this package.
   It contains several directories each with their urls, views, serializers, and errors related to a specific part.
 For example, the workspaces and application both have their